thedannyliu/GenAI_Detection/docs/code_plan.md

 ## Main Execution Flow

-The project execution is controlled by the `main.py` script which:
+The project execution is controlled by different scripts depending on the task:

+- **VLM Fine-tuning and Inference**: Primarily via `src/experiments/vlm_finetune_and_infer.py` or potentially a `src/main.py` if it acts as a general entry point using YAML configs.
+- **CNN Model Training**: Via `src/training/train_cnn.py`, which is a self-contained script for training CNNs like ResNet50 on the GenImage dataset.

+General flow for `train_cnn.py`:
-1. Parses configuration from files or command line arguments
+1. Parses command-line arguments for configuration (dataset paths, hyperparameters, etc.).
-2. Sets up the environment (seeds, logging, devices)
+2. Sets up the environment (seeds, logging, devices).
-3. Initializes the appropriate dataset
+3. Initializes `GenImageDataset` for train, validation, and test splits, handling specific sampling requirements.
-4. Creates the model based on configuration
+4. Creates the CNN model (e.g., `ResNet50Classifier`) from `src/models/baseline_classifiers.py`.
-5. Either:
-   - Runs the training loop if in training mode
+5. Runs the training loop: iterating through epochs, training on batches, and validating.
-   - Evaluates a checkpoint if in evaluation mode
-   - Performs specialized analysis (e.g., Grad-CAM) if requested
+6. Saves the best performing model based on validation accuracy.
+7. Evaluates the best model on the test set and reports metrics.

 ## Configuration System